 This post may contain affiliate links.
 Please see my disclosure policy.

 If you’re a longtime reader, you know that I’m obsessed with brown butter.
-It takes just 5 minutes to make and is such a versatile way to add flavor to all of your favorite dessert recipes, from the fudgiest brownies to zesty lemon bars and soft baked sugar cookies!
+It’s my favorite way to elevate any dessert recipe, from the fudgiest brownies to zesty lemon bars and soft baked sugar cookies.

-Brown butter (known in French as beurre noisette) is regular butter that has been cooked on the stovetop until the milk solids are toasted and brown and the butter develops a deep amber color — essentially liquid gold!
+Brown butter (or beurre noisette, if you’re feeling fancy) is simply butter that’s been cooked slowly on the stovetop until the water evaporates, the milk solids are toasted, and the butter develops a deep amber color.
+It’s basically liquid gold!

 Slice butter into 8 pieces (this helps it melt faster) and place in a heavy saucepan.
 I like to use a light-colored saucepan or light ceramic skillet so that it’s easy to see the color develop.